Day 1: Arrive in Tokyo.

 After breakfast, we visit the The Kyoto Museum of Crafts and Design, The museum highlights the city’s 74 traditional craft categories through multimedia displays and pop-up exhibitions that zero in on themes such as geiko (or geisha) costumery and kabuki dance-dramas.
 If we are lucky, we will be there when traditional ceramicists, kyo-nui embroiders and lantern makers pop in for craft demonstrations.

-We can then wander over to Kyoto Okazaki Tsutaya Books – for perusing and coffee.
-This amazing store is where “tradition and the cutting edge” of art and culture resonate throughout all floors and divided into four different scenarios -“Eat & Drink”, “Interiors”, “Wear” and “Think”.
-In addition to some 60,000 books covering a wide range of fields, as well as stationery and handicrafts that bring art into daily life, the store also has several art spaces featuring the trending contemporary artworks.
+We can then wander over to an art-focused bookstore offering a curated selection of books, handicrafts, and stationery centered around the themes of Art, Japanese Living, and On Japan.
+This amazing store is divided into four different scenarios -“Eat & Drink”, “Interiors”, “Wear” and “Think”.
+In addition to some 60,000 books covering a wide range of fields, stationery and handicrafts, the store also has several art spaces featuring the trending contemporary artworks.

-We will also drop into the stunning Essence Kyoto, a refined ceramics shop showcasing modern Japanese folk art and seasonal collections from local artists.
+We will also drop into a stunning lifestyle store and gallery; a refined ceramics shop showcasing modern Japanese folk art and seasonal collections from local artists.
+The gallery regularly hosts solo exhibitions and provides a serene space for visitors to appreciate the artists’ works and learn about the cultural heritage of Kyoto.

 Lunch will be at along the banks of a lovely canal near the Shirakawa Bridge where a small kitchen showcases truly good products made in the Tango Peninsula.